Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Achieved compound consent uplift while preserving comprehension, trust, and overall retention.

-My role: Initiative Owner & Lead Designer, 6 months end-to-end strategy and execution.
+My role: Initiative Owner & Lead Designer, end-to-end strategy and execution.

 Context